TrellixVulnTeam/swahilipython_SCMU/Doc/howto/urllib2.rst

 placing an order with the website for a hundredweight of tinned spam to be delivered to your door).
-Though the HTTP standard makes it clear that POSTs are intended to *always* cause side-effects, and GET requests *never* to cause side-effects, nothing prevents a GET request from having side-effects, nor a POST requests from having no side-effects.
+Though the HTTP standard makes it clear that POSTs are intended to *always* cause side-effects, and GET requests *never* to cause side-effects, nothing prevents a GET request kutoka having side-effects, nor a POST requests kutoka having no side-effects.
 Data can also be passed in an HTTP GET request by encoding it in the URL itself.

 This is done as follows::

-    >>> import urllib.request
+    >>> agiza urllib.request
-    >>> import urllib.parse
+    >>> agiza urllib.parse
     >>> data = {}
     >>> data['name'] = 'Somebody Here'
     >>> data['location'] = 'Northampton'
     >>> data['language'] = 'Python'
     >>> url_values = urllib.parse.urlencode(data)
-    >>> print(url_values)  # The order may differ from below.  #doctest: +SKIP name=Somebody+Here&language=Python&location=Northampton
+    >>> print(url_values)  # The order may differ kutoka below.  #doctest: +SKIP name=Somebody+Here&language=Python&location=Northampton
     >>> url = 'http://www.example.com/example.cgi'
     >>> full_url = url + '?' + url_values